 I’ve bought from Rotate UK, and Dance Shoes Online who had good service.
 For wcs sandals try Standout Dancewear – they sell at Ceroc Escape weekenders and other events as well as online.

 Bear in mind, if you buy a pair that don’t suit, dance shoes aren’t difficult to sell on through your dance venue, Facebook or ebay.
 If buying online, do check sizing first because you don’t want your toes hanging off the end, or with lots of spare sole to trip over.
-I generally go down a size or half size depending on the brand..
+I generally go down a size or half size from my street size depending on the brand..
 But most companies will give advice on sizing if you need it.

 Dance sneakers or jazz shoes